-• To encode the importance of the role of microorganisms in food industries in beneficial ways.

-- Understand the significance and activities of microorganisms in food and role of intrinsic and extrinsic factors on growth and survival of microorganisms in foods - To learn various methods for their isolation, detection and identification of microorganisms in food and employ in industries - To Identify ways to control microorganisms in foods and thus know the principles involving various methods of food preservation - To Understand the use of standard methods and procedures for the microbiological analysis of food - Acquire, discover, and apply the theories and principles of food microbiology in practical, real-world situations and problems.
+- To encode the importance of the role of microorganisms in food industries in beneficial ways. - To Understand the significance and activities of microorganisms in food and role of intrinsic and extrinsic factors on growth and survival of microorganisms in foods - To Know the spoilage mechanisms in foods and thus identify methods to control deterioration and spoilage - To Recognize and describe the characteristics of important pathogens and spoilage microorganisms in foods. - To Learn various methods for their isolation, detection and identification of microorganisms in food and employ in industries - To Identify ways to control microorganisms in foods and thus know the principles involving various methods of food preservation